schuang/essential-command-line-tools-tutorial/README.md

 graphical user interface (GUI) counterparts, which appear to be prevalent in today's computing environments, these command-line tools can achieve (almost) infinitie flexibility, efficiency and reproducibility if used properly.
-For example, when connecting with a remote server (e.g. a computing cluster), using the text-based tool is lightweight and fast without the overhead of launching the X11/graphical server on the local computer.
+For example, when connecting to a remote server (e.g. a computing cluster), using the text-based tool is lightweight and fast without the overhead of launching the X11/graphical server on the local computer.
 Using text-based tools is not as hard (or mysterious) as it may sound once the basics are understood.
 Once